Microchip-MPLAB-Harmony/usb_apps_host/docs/docs_md/GUID-561CCF33-8C3B-4A7F-A742-6FA7D15DBD0C.md

 -   The demonstration uses the UART DEBUG port \(J35\) to transfer demonstration application messages on a PC.
 A USB/Serial converter is required to connect the J35 to a PC \(The USB/Serial converter is not included in the kit\).

 ![](GUID-6DEE5CBA-AB4F-43D8-AF25-C502A75A4621-low.jpg)

+**WBZ653 Curiosity Board**

+-   Jumper J102 must be shorted between 5V and VBUS.
+-   J104 must be connected between VBUSON and EN \(Positions 2 and 3\).
+-   A commercially available USB Keyboard is required to run this demonstration application.
+-   Connect the USB Keyboard to the USB Type-C connector TARGET USB \(J103\).
+A USB Type-C to Type-A Female adapter is required to connect the USB device to the board \(This cable is not included in the kit\).
+-   The demonstration uses the PKOB4 \(DBG USB J100\) Serial Interface to transfer messages on a PC.
+-   RGB\_LED \(D800\) indicates a Device Connection. \(Attached device has been successfully enumerated and configured\).
+-   The LED on the keyboard toggles on Keyboard "CapsLock" press event.

 ## **Running the Application**